Wilder: My mindset is stronger than Joshua’s

 “My ultimate reason for giving him a rematch was he’s still one of the best in the world, and no one is giving Ortiz an opportunity,” said Wilder or Ortz.
 “Even after me defeating him the first time [no one would fight him].
 Most of the time when you defeat someone, and especially knock them out, the other guys are willing to fight him.

-“They see weaknesses, they see chinks in his armor, but in Ortiz’s situation none of these guys still wanted to fight him.
+“They see weaknesses, but in Ortiz’s situation none of these guys still wanted to fight him.
 They didn’t want to fight him then, and they don’t want to fight him now.
 So I wanted to give him an opportunity again to prove all doubts.

 “Secondly, Ortiz has a family.
 I grew a great bond with Ortiz the first time.
 And I saw a lot of the top guys at heavyweight didn’t want to bless him [give him a fight].
 I wanted to bless him again.
 Not only for him being a great warrior, but also for his family.